CODERS-BAY/skilldiary-database-Thomas-Witt/databasediary.md

+23.09

+Today we made presentations about Database management systems.
+I presented the Network DBMS.
+I did not retain any usefull information from the other presentations.
+Afterwords we took the rest of the day to write the Database-Test.
+Luckily for me, it was the same test i took at the beginning of the year and my answers were still there.
+But for the purpose of this excercise i deleted the answers and wrote again what i knew.
+The Cod-Rules i left in place cause them i did not know any more.

 16.09.
 Today, as 3 members of our group were missing, instead of going ahead in the curriculum, we had the task to create a small presentation about DataBaseManagingSystems.
 And, in between, we reflected the cinema- and the airways-erm with Stefan and he gave us pointers.
 But here is what i have for presentation so far: